pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 Modern Apps are becoming more and more engaging in terms of dynamic data/content and increased interactivity (user or system events).

-User events like infinite scrolls, switching views, post/swipe/like/share/comments, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. make an app like a state machine going from one state next state on an event.
+User events like infinite scrolls, switching views, post/swipe/like/share/comments, etc. and system events like real time updates, buffering, auto play/pause, online/offline switchovers, notifications, background processing, etc. make app go from one state to next state on an event just like a state machine.

 > TODO: State machine diagram